 Students graduating with a Bachelor of Science in Biology will be required to take a comprehensive, discipline-specific examination in their senior year prior to graduation.

-The training students receive at The Master's College in Biological and Physical Sciences helps them prepare for the following careers:
+The training students receive at The Master's University in Biological and Physical Sciences helps them prepare for the following careers: